You mean chocolate?

 In a world where a large part of humanity seems disconnected from nature and other human beings this natural medicine seems like a glimmer of hope to bring back heart to heart connection.
 And even if you are not sure you fully believe in this – with such a delicious medicine, I hope many will agree that it’s worth a try.

-Please note that most of the information shared in this article comes from Google searches based on what I have previously read and heard over the years.
+Please note that the information shared in this article comes from a mix of what I have learnt first hand from Mayan shamans as well Google searches based and what I have previously read and heard over the years.
 I used the internet to ‘back the facts’ but the reason I am so passionate about Cacao is because I have experienced and witnessed its healing powers myself – in my daily life and in ceremonies, and I wish for all to be blessed with the magic of Ixcacao.

 I don’t ask you to take my word or anyone else’s as absolute truth, but I do encourage you to do your own research and as always I think the best way to understand the effects of anything is by taking it yourself and observing how you feel before and after and over a longer period of time as well.
 You can even do this by keeping a journal and updating it as you see necessary.